 Methods

-This page lists the plugin’s public API methods.
+This page lists the core library’s public API methods.

 Instance Methods

-These methods are called on the plugin instance.
+These methods are called on the core library instance.
 The examples below all use a variable named iti for the instance — how you get hold of it depends on the integration:

 Important